jeremy379/famous-interactive-laradock/Readme.md

         + Project 1
         + Project 2
         + laradock

    - One Laradock installation can handle multiple projects that require the same setup.
-If you want multiple installations with different specifications (PHP 5.6, PHP 7.1, ...), you can create multiple Laradock directories.
+If you want multiple installations with different specifications (PHP 5.6, PHP 7.1, ...), you can create multiple Laradock directories:
         + Project-1 (PHP 5.6)
         + Project-2 (PHP 7.1)
         + laradock-5.6